m0-foundation/mgusd-minter-gateway/README.md

 ### Token Distribution

-The unblock operator whitelists recipient accounts via `unblock_user()`.
-Once whitelisted, tokens can be transferred to the recipient using the SAC's standard SEP-41 `transfer()`.
+Authorized blockers whitelist recipient accounts via `unblock_user(caller, user, source)`.
+Once whitelisted (all block sources cleared), tokens can be transferred to the recipient using the SAC's standard SEP-41 `transfer()`.
 Whitelisted accounts can freely transfer among themselves.
 Accumulators are not affected by transfers — they are balance redistributions, not mints/burns.

 ## Authorization & Allowlist